Brandeis University Admissions

 We look at your whole picture — inside and outside the classroom.

 Who are you now?
 Who do you want to be?

 The admissions process at Brandeis is as comprehensive as it is selective.
-We consider your application holistically, but pay particular attention to three factors: academic qualifications, potential for social and academic success, and what you'll bring to the Brandeis community.
+We consider your application holistically, but pay particular attention to three factors: academic qualifications, potential for social and academic success, as well as a demonstrated understanding of Brandeis' mission.

 In the Classroom

-Above all else, the admissions officers reviewing your transcripts will want to see that you've challenged yourself.
+Above all else, we want to see that you've challenged yourself.
 To be considered for first-year admission, you should be enrolled in a college preparatory course of study or equivalent homeschool environment.